-There is an approval stage in architectural design, when the term largely depends on the speed of approval of the solution with the customer.
+There is an approval stage in architectural design, when the term largely depends on the speed of approval of the solution with the customer and architects do their best to help clients .
 This term cannot be clearly defined in the contract.

 Otherwise, the work will be reduced to the formal issuance of developments, not the desire to create a harmonious home.
 Large-scale design for tens and hundreds of millions of rubles, when large companies with hundreds of employees act as customers and performers.
 It is common practice to accept and transfer planning options according to an act against an authorized person’s signature with a fixed deadline for consideration by one side and response by the other side.
 This does not work in private suburban housing construction.

 Customers are private individuals, and performers are small companies that rarely have more than 10 people in their staff.
 Therefore, everything here is based on personal and trusting relationships.

 Suppose according to the contract, the architectural services providers must issue layouts and appearance in full accordance with the customer’s wishes (which he does not yet know about) after 2 weeks.
 In that case, it is worth considering whether the customer will be satisfied with what he will receive in the end.
 After all, formally, everything can correspond to the TK.
 But formalism is not something to strive for when creating a home for yourself.
 The main thing is to make the right agreement, to have a mutual understanding with the Architect on various aspects, including the timing.